Green Line (Namma Metro): Signaling

-In September 2009, the consortium led by Alstom Project India Limited were awarded a contract worth ₹563.4 crore (US$79.0 million) to supply control and signalling system for the first phase of the project.
+In September 2009, a consortium led by Alstom Project India Limited was awarded a contract worth ₹563.4 crore (US$66.6 million) to supply control and signalling system for the first phase of the project.
 The consortium is led by Alstom and composed of Alstom Transport SA, Thales Group Portugal S A and Sumitomo Corporation.
 Alstom will provide the design, manufacture, supply, installing, testing and commissioning of the train control and signalling system and Thales will provide the design, installing, testing and commissioning of the telecommunication system for Phase I of the metro system.
 It includes the Urbalis 200 Automatic Train Control system which will ensure optimal safety, flexible operations and heightened passenger comfort.

-The integrated control centre at Baiyyappanahalli has direct communication with trains and stations are CCTV fitted with visual and audio service information.
+The integrated control centre at Baiyyappanahalli has direct communication with trains and stations, which are fitted with CCTV with visual and audio service information.

 Operations

 Frequency and capacity

 Trains initially operated on the Green Line from 6 am to 11 pm.
-This was extended from 5AM to 11PM from 1 December 2015.
-The frequency along the line was 15 minutes between 5AM and 8AM and 8PM and 11PM, and 10 minutes between 8AM and 8PM.
+This was extended from 5 am to 11 pm from 1 December 2015.
+The frequency along the line was 15 minutes from 5 am to 8 am and 8 pm to 11 pm, and 10 minutes between 8 am and 8 pm.
 Trains halt for 30 seconds at each station.
-The 24.2 km journey is usually covered in about 42 minutes.
 Each six-coach train has a capacity of 2,004 passengers.